ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 ### Node Devnet Deploy

-The `node devnet deploy` command deploys a subnet into a devnet cluster, creating subnet and blockchain txs for it.
+The `node devnet deploy` command deploys a Subnet into a devnet cluster, creating Subnet and blockchain TXs for it.
 It saves the deploy info both locally and remotely.

 **Usage:**